 Regional Arts Development Fund (RADF) Program

-The Regional Arts Development Fund (RADF) is a partnership between Gympie Regional Council and the Queensland Government, that supports professional artists and arts practitioners living in regional Queensland.
-RADF focuses on the development of quality art and arts practice for and with regional communities.
+The Regional Arts Development Fund (RADF) is a partnership between Gympie Regional Council and the Queensland Government to support local arts and culture in regional Queensland.
+Gympie Regional Council’s RADF Grants program focuses on the development of quality arts projects that benefits the Gympie Region and that supports local arts practitioners.

-Under the partnership, Council implements a RADF Grants Program which is open to eligible community organisations, businesses and individuals.
-RADF grant applications are assessed by a panel of Council staff and community representatives.
-The panel’s recommendations are provided to elected Councillors at their Council Ordinary Meeting for consideration and approval.
+Council’s RADF Grants Program is open to eligible community organisations, businesses and individuals.
+RADF grant applications are assessed by a panel of Community representatives and Council staff.
+The recommendations of the Panel are presented to elected members at a Council Ordinary Meeting for consideration and approval.

 RADF GRANT CATEGORIES